-International Retail Business is a series of courses for the individual who is planning a career in retailing with an industry doing business in international markets.
+International Retail Business (Designed Skill Set) International Retail Business is a series of courses for the individual who is planning a career in retailing with an industry doing business in international markets.
 A certificate in International Business is available to students who wish to further expand their international business knowledge.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.

-Special Requirements

-None

-Contact Information
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+■ = Course available through Distance Learning (see page 43).

+Business Occupations

+JUDICIAL STUDIES

 - Certificate in Judicial Studies

-- Verification of Completion in Judicial Studies Fundamentals
+- Designed Skill Set in Judicial Studies Fundamentals

 Program Description

 Students study the operations of New Mexico municipal, magistrate, metropolitan, district and appellate courts, as well as federal and tribal courts, ethics for court staff and other general coursework.
 The classes are taught in conjunction with the Judicial Education Center.

+Students enrolled in courses for the Designed Skill Set in Judicial Studies Fundamentals may not be eligible to receive financial aid or Veterans Administration benefits.

 Career and Advancement Opportunities

 Many students are currently employed by the court system.
 The Judicial Studies certificate has been recognized by the Administrative Office of the Courts as being equal to one year of experience for job hiring or advancement purposes.
 Types of jobs include court clerk, court administrator and other court related positions.
+The Designed Skill Set will allow the employee to show competency in core subjects.

 Special Requirements

-None.
+Application for a Designed Skill Set may be made within the department upon completion of the course cluster.

+Contact Information

-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+For prerequisites and a recommended course sequence, turn the page...
 JUDICIAL STUDIES CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize your educational plan.)
 Certificate requirement = 33-34 credits